asnelt/mcmaxenttest/README.md

 experimental samples is small.
 If you use this software for publication, please cite [1].

-This program is provided "as is" with no warranty.
-The exact terms under which you may use and (re)distribute this program are detailed in the GNU General Public License, in the file COPYING.

 Files
 -----

-README.md    - This file
-LICENSE      - Software license demo.m       - Demonstration of how to apply the test to count data mcmaxenttest - Monte Carlo maximum entropy test
+* demo.m - Demonstration of how to apply the test to count data
+* mcmaxenttest - Monte Carlo maximum entropy test
+* README.md - This file
+* LICENSE - Software license

 Test description